Ruthmy/weather-app/README.md

 If you like this project and know someone who might find it helpful, please share it.
 Or give it a **star** ⭐️
+If you liked the original design that inspired this project, I recommend you visit [Nelson Sakwa's Behance post](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)). and follow him on Behance to support her work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>